-Management standards have been established to serve the interim prior to the establishment of performance based standards.
-Performance based standards will be developed during the next five years as part of the proposed Implementation Plan and will eventually take the place of these standards.
-It is the intention of the LSCWMO to implement the standards through a development review process and permitting program.
+Management standards have been established through the Rule development process.
+It is the intention of the LSCWMO to implement the standards through a development review process and permitting program carried out by each municipality.

 Implementation of the Management Standards will require a cooperative relationship with LSCWMO member cities and townships and adjacent watersheds.
-The goal for implementation of the management standards and future Rules is to utilize existing development review programs to communicate watershed standards and review processes to potential applicants and to encourage the municipality to adopt new controls as applicable.
-If bcal municipal controls are at least as protective as the LSCWMO's future Rules and the municipality has an approved Local Water Management Plan (LWMP) consistent with the Watershed's Plan, then the municipalities may take the lead on the review and approval of development plans.
-Townships are encouraged to work through the LSCWMO and Washington County to develop a regulatory framework for enforcing the standards set forth in future Rules and this Plan.
-LSCWMO management standards and future Rules do require member municipalities to upgrade their requirements where necessary for permitting authority.
+The goal for implementation of the management standards and Rules is to utilize existing development review programs to communicate watershed standards and review processes to potential applicants and for the municipality to adopt LSCWMO Rules.
+The LSCWMO will provide review and comment to the municipalities during the initial planning stages for activities regulated under the Rules.
+LSCWMO management standards and Rules do require member municipalities to upgrade their requirements where necessary.
 They do not preclude any existing county, state, or federal regulations including National Pollutant Discharge Elimination System (NPDES) requirements and Washington County shoreland and bluff requirements and setbacks.